A User-driven Design Framework for Robotaxi: FINDINGS

-\textbf{End-to-end automation.} Users expect their trips to be more effortless, with smoother automation that minimizes both mental and operational load.
-Currently, many robotaxi platforms rely on fixed pickup and drop-off points (as noted in Sec. \ref{PC-Flexibility}), requiring users to manually input or drag their locations to predefined stops.
-This design places a noticeable burden on users.
+\textbf{End-to-end automation.} Users expected their trips to be more effortless, with smoother automation that minimized both mental and operational load.
+Many robotaxi platforms relied on fixed pickup and drop-off points (as noted in Sec. \ref{PC-Flexibility}), which required users to manually adjust their locations to the nearby predefined stops, instead of their real locations.
+This design placed a usage burden on users.
 For instance, P09 stated that \textit{``I would prefer to simply enter my origin and destination and have the system automatically determine the most convenient pickup and drop-off points, rather than forcing users to make these judgments themselves.
-At present, I must manually adjust the map, locate available stations, and decide which one is closest, which I found cumbersome.''} P09 further emphasized the desire for seamless integration between robotaxi services and public transit systems, \textit{``I compared this expectation to existing navigation apps that can plan multimodal journeys, combining walking, cycling, and public transportation into a single, coherent route.
-I hoped robotaxi services could be similarly integrated, such that the system would automatically plan where to transfer from the subway, where to walk, and where to board the robotaxi.
-Without such integration, using a robotaxi currently requires significant effort, including traveling into the vehicle’s operational zone, locating the correct pickup point, and separately figuring out the final destination stop.
+At present, I must manually locate available stations and decide which one is closest, which I find cumbersome.''} P09 further emphasized the desire for seamless integration between robotaxi services and public transit systems, \textit{``I compared my expectation to existing navigation apps that can plan multimodal journeys, combining walking, cycling, and public transportation into a single and coherent route.
+I hoped robotaxi services could be similarly integrated into the whole transportation system, such that the system would automatically plan where to transfer from the subway, where to walk, and where to board the robotaxi.
+Without such integration, using a robotaxi currently requires significant effort, including traveling into the vehicle’s operational zone, locating the correct pickup point, and figuring out the final destination stop.
 It's an extremely inconvenient and frustrating experience.''}